paraps/paraps/README.md

 ### PLEASE READ BIO BEFORE INTERACTING !!
-#### also this github is for ponytown ONLY so uh,, anyone not from there idk what to tell ya.
+#### also this github is for ponytown ONLY so uh,, anyone not from ponytown idk what to tell ya.
 #### will generally hide anyone who makes me uncomfy or are just really annoying lol